-The ops team ended up splitting time between the two, with marketing frequently at the back of the queue.
-“We felt like we were constantly burdening our ops and product engineering teams to ask for assistance,” says User Experience Leader Katrina Lindholm.
-If something went wrong with deploying a feature or changing content, a fix could take hours or days.
+The engineering team ended up splitting time between the two, with marketing frequently at the back of the queue.
+“We felt like we were constantly burdening our ops and product engineering teams to ask for assistance,” said former User Experience Leader Katrina Lindholm.
+If something went wrong with deploying a feature or changing content, a fix could take hours or even days.

-As SendGrid’s infrastructure aged, maintaining the site became increasingly challenging.
-Sometimes deployments would fail purely for lack of processing power.
-At times a deployment would seem to go smoothly, but issues would crop up once the site went live.
+For the dev team, aging hardware and the lack of a stable Dev-Test-Live workflow made maintaining the site increasingly difficult.
+Deploying changes was unpredictable, and would sometimes fail purely for lack of processing power.
+At times a deployment would seem to go smoothly, but issues would often crop up once the site went live.

-SendGrid decided that in order to grow the business, they needed to modernize both their CMS and their infrastructure.
+SendGrid decided that in order to grow the business, they needed to modernize both their CMS and infrastructure.
 After evaluating CMS options, the team decided to migrate to WordPress.
-Now all they needed was an infrastructure that could take the pressure off their internal ops team and provide stability and reliability.
+Now, all they needed was a WebOps platform that could take the pressure off their internal team and maintain a more stable, reliable website.

-The team at SendGrid didn’t want to make a major infrastructure decision lightly.
+The team at SendGrid didn’t want to make a major business decision lightly.
 They pulled in stakeholders from across the company, including those with the most technical experience.
-In the final analysis, the workflow on Pantheon was a deciding factor.
-The team saw an opportunity to create a stable environment for multiple content editors, eliminating a content bottleneck at the same time they improved the infrastructure.
+In the final analysis, the WebOps workflow on Pantheon was a deciding factor.
+The team saw an opportunity to create a stable environment for multiple content editors, eliminating a content bottleneck at the same time they improved the scalability and credibility of the infrastructure.

-SendGrid enlisted a third-party agency to help with migration.
-The team created an inventory of all the pages—they had inherited a lot and needed to make decisions on what was static, what was template, what to keep, and what not to keep.
-They also had to separate the SaaS product from the website.
+SendGrid enlisted a Pantheon agency partner to help with migration, creating an inventory of all the pages.
+They had inherited a lot and needed to make decisions on what was static, what was template-driven, what to keep, and what not to keep.
+Also, they had to separate the SaaS product from the website.
 As launch day neared, they used Pantheon’s test environments to monitor the site’s behavior.